Anonymous said: Do you think you're smarter than most people??

-Anonymous asked: Would you sacrifice your ultimate career goals for a family?
+Anonymous said: Would you sacrifice your ultimate career goals for a family?

 I think my ultimate career goal (directing community-based homeschools) actually fits in SWIMMINGLY with also having and caring for a family, so I don’t think a sacrifice would be necessary.

-Anonymous asked: Do your parents know you're an atheist?
+Anonymous said: Do your parents know you're an atheist?

 Not exactly.
 They’re not ready for that. /:

-Anonymous asked: do you like switching positions alot during sex?
+Anonymous said: do you like switching positions alot during sex?

 Not really.
 It’s fun to try new positions and all that, but switching too much can be annoying.
 If I’m headed to where I need to be, and you suddenly switch up, I’mma be mad.
 Also, I think some men switch up SO much to disguise the fact that they don’t actually have a stroke.
 I think the truly talented don’t need to be on no Cirque du Soleil shit all the time.

-eyeamgoddess asked: What books would you suggest to anyone new to feminism?
+eyeamgoddess said: What books would you suggest to anyone new to feminism?